 Sure, I’m fine.
-So long as I get away from this place and just go to this show so I can dance and laugh and maybe convince somebody to slip me a drink from the over-21 side because I really, really need one.
-Maybe this time I’ll actually dance with the frat boy who tells me how ‘exotic’ I look, with my puffy lips and slightly tanned skin.
+So long as I get away from this place and just go to this show so I can dance and laugh and maybe convince somebody to slip me a drink because I really, really need one.
+Maybe this time I’ll actually dance with the frat boy who tells me how ‘exotic’ I look because of my complexion and full lips.
 Maybe I’ll drink myself into enough of a state where I won’t feel repulsed by his touch when he tries to kiss me, telling me he thinks I’m beautiful because he thinks it might work.
 Maybe it will this time.
 I’m fine.
 Totally fine.
 The person starting to gasp for breath is not me, because I’m the finest person in the world.

-“Calm down, Carmen,” The words, Alyssa’s, bring me back some as she climbs over the seat, brows furrowed and eyes wide and inquisitive.
-She brushes her short hair out of her face, tucking the red streak in the front behind her ear.
+“Calm down, Carmen,” Alyssa climbs over the seat, brow furrowed, eyes wide and inquisitive.
+She brushes her short hair out of her face, tucking her red streak behind her ear.

 “You’re, like . . . hyperventilating.”
-Beth says, nervously, and she glances behind her at her purse and then back at me, “Do you want food?
+Beth says, nervous.
+She glances at her purse and then back at me, “Do you want something to eat?
 Water?
 I have that water bottle of vodka if you need it.”

 “You still have that?”
 I ask.
-Now that it’s presented, the thought of alcohol is making me feel ill.
+Now that it’s presented, the thought of alcohol makes me feel ill.
 What’s going on with me?
 “I – I thought you’d gotten rid of it.”

+I let her have the title, though.
 “That’s why I said ‘still.’
-Look, relax, I just . . .
-I just kinda had a bad dream okay?
-It’s really throwing me off.
-I’ll be fine.
-You know I’m weird sometimes, don’t worry about it.
-I’ll be okay.”
+Look, I just . . .
+I just had a bad dream okay?
+It’s throwing me off.
+I’ll be fine.”

-Alyssa gives me a look, but she doesn’t say anything.
+Alyssa gives me another look, but she doesn’t say anything.

-There’s a rustling in the bushes and Hombre’s hand appears, groping for the driver’s door, inching it open while he forces the brush away.
-He does it calmly, and I’m not sure whether that reassures me or not, but somehow his presence does make me feel more at ease.
-I bite my lip, again, trying to steady myself.
+There’s a rustling in the bushes and Hombre’s hand appears, groping for the handle.
+He calmly forces his way out of the greenery as he pulls the door open.
+Despite my confusion, his presence makes me feel more at ease.
+I dig my fingernails into my scar again, trying to steady myself.

-It tumbles out of my mouth before he can say anything, maybe because I need to see how he’ll react: “I’ve been here before.”
+Words tumble out of my mouth before he can say anything, maybe because I need to see how he’ll react, “I’ve been here before.”

-He blinks and then his eyebrows furrow as he considers me, “Really?”
+He blinks and then his eyebrows knot together as he considers me, “Really?”
 He doesn’t seem surprised, more like I’ve given him a missing puzzle piece.